 My research spans different aspects of data science, including machine learning, causal inference, graph mining, network science, and privacy.
 My research goal is to unify these aspects in a single framework that allows us to reason better with data and solve important societal problems.
 I am especially interested in algorithms for heterogeneous graphs and networks, with focus on the following goals:

-I am motivated by compelling applications, and some of the areas that I study are personalization, social media, social networks, journalism, and e-commerce.
+I am motivated by compelling applications, and some of the areas that I study are personalization, social media, social networks, psychology, journalism, and e-commerce.